 and other publications.
 I cover climate change, wildlife, energy, science and health issues.
 I have a special interest in the Arctic as well as our rising seas, threatened forests and endangered species.

 I believe that a free press is essential to the functioning of a democracy.
-That's why I'm a member of the Society of Environmental Journalists (SEJ), the American Society of Media Photographers (ASMP) and the American Association for the Advancement of Science (AAAS).
+That's why I'm a member of the Society of Environmental Journalists (SEJ), Investigative Reporters and Editors (IRE), the American Society of Media Photographers (ASMP) and the American Association for the Advancement of Science (AAAS).

 Listen to me talk about one of my recent stories on AM950, "The Mike McIntee Show."